Security bag: Construction

 Security bags or envelopes may be specially designed plastic bags, paper bags, or fabric bags.
-Bags or envelopes can be made to be tamper resistant to make it difficult for unauthorized entry; often it is more important for these to be tamper evident, to indicate when an unauthorized entry has occurred.
+Bags or envelopes can be made to be tamper resistant to make it difficult for unauthorized entry.
+It is often more important for these to be tamper evident so that an unauthorized entry is easily detected to have occurred.

-Bags and envelopes are often closed by an integral pressure sensitive adhesive on the closing flap; removal of a release liner allows convenient closing of the bag.
-Several types of security features can be included in the flap structure which are designed to irreversibly indicate opening.
+Bags and envelopes are often closed by an integral pressure sensitive adhesive on the closing flap.
+The removal of a release liner allows convenient closing of the bag.
+Several types of security features can be included in the flap structure and are designed to indicate its opening irreversibly.

 Separate security tapes are also used.
 Tamper-indicating security seals employ a variety of mechanisms for operation, each with its own advantages and disadvantages.

 Documentation such as labels for certified signatures for custody and chain-of-custody labels are frequently included.

 Use

 No one security feature can be considered as "tamper proof".
-Layers of TR and TE features, as well as the broader security systems are needed to provide better assurance of security.
+Layers of tamper-resistant and tamper-evident features, as well as the broader security systems are needed to provide better assurance of security.
 All security products can be foiled by a knowledgeable person with sufficient time and with access to specialized tools, solvents, extreme temperatures, other security bags, security tapes, etc.

+Faraday Bag

+When electronic devices, cell phones, media storage, etc. are collected as evidence in a criminal investigation, faraday bags can be used to prevent damage or adulteration.
+As a Faraday cage, these have electromagnetic shielding to prevent electronic access to contents.

+Smaller personal faraday bags are used to prevent unwanted access to credit cards, keyfobs, cell phones, etc.